amercader/trfclab.org/content/authors/julia/_index.es.md

 ---
 # Display name
-title: Maria Fernández Fernández
+title: Júlia Cacho i Pujol

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: PhD FPU Fellow
+role: Estudiante de doctorado FPI

 # Organizations/Affiliations to show in About widget
 organizations: